 Information on the ComparED website about graduate satisfaction is sourced from the Course Experience Questionnaire (CEQ) for undergraduate and postgraduate coursework level graduates.

-The CEQ is funded by the Australian Government Department of Education, and since 2016 has been administered annually by the Social Research Centre.
+The CEQ is funded by the Australian Government Department of Education, Skills and Employment, and since 2016 has been administered annually by the Social Research Centre.
 It is completed by graduates in conjunction with the Graduate Outcomes Survey (GOS).

 The CEQ is completed by graduates of Australian higher education institutions approximately four months after completion of their courses.
 The surveys provide information about the quality of education provided at Australian institutions, by asking graduates to what extent they agree with a series of statements about their study experiences.